Finding My Alonetude

 The body becomes an archive of what institutions leave unnamed.

-The neutral zone is disorienting.
+The in-between is disorienting.
 It is the space where the old identity has ended, but the new self is still in formation.
 Bridges (2019) describes it as a time of confusion, uncertainty, and even despair.
 It is also, he argues, a time of profound creativity and possibility, if we can tolerate the discomfort of holding open who we are becoming.

 The honest answer: I hold the question open still.
 I am sitting in the uncertainty, trying to resist the urge to fill it with busyness, with productivity, with another performance of competence.
-Bridges (2019) suggests that the neutral zone requires slowing down and a willingness to be in the in-between without rushing toward resolution.
+Bridges (2019) suggests that the in-between requires slowing down and a willingness to be in the in-between without rushing toward resolution.

 This is harder than it sounds.
 My nervous system wants to do something.
 It wants to scan for threats, make plans, and solve problems.
 Sitting with uncertainty feels dangerous to a body trained by precarity to always be preparing for the next crisis.